 Warts are small growths on the skin caused by a viral infection in the skin's top layer.
-They can happen anywhere on the body, but usually appear on the hands and feet.
+They can happen anywhere on the body, but typically appear on the hands and feet.
 Warts are usually harmless and painless, but they can be disfiguring and embarrassing, and occasionally they hurt or itch.
-Warts may become painful if they're located in areas of repeated friction or pressure.
+Warts may become painful if they are located in areas of repeated friction or pressure.
 The following are different types of warts:

 - Common warts: usually on the hands, but can appear anywhere

 - Flat warts: generally found on the face and back of the hands (they are smaller and smoother than other warts)